 Returning from his 2016 trip, Bryce was told that there would be approximately 800 children diagnosed with cancer in Australia during 2017.
 It was at that moment that he set himself the goal of raising enough money to purchase a Super Max the Turtle night light for every single child who is diagnosed with cancer in Australia and he did it!
 In September of 2017, Bryce, his mom and his sister traveled around Australia, once again visiting all eight of the children’s hospitals and handing out 804 Super Max the Turtle night lights – enough to ensure that every child who was diagnosed in 2017 has one.

-Through Bryce’s continued hard work, the overwhelmingly positive and enthusiastic commitment of the students, staff and families at his school (St Andrews on the Gold Coast), the continued support of our program partners at Cloud b, ANZCHOG, and the MaxLove Project, the support of people in other Gold Coast-based organisations, and the generous contributions of friends and family, we know we will reach this new goal goal.
+Through Bryce’s continued hard work, the overwhelmingly positive and enthusiastic commitment of the students, staff and families at his school (St Andrews on the Gold Coast), the continued support of our program partners at Cloud b, ANZCHOG, and the MaxLove Project, the support of people in other Gold Coast-based organisations, and the generous contributions of friends and family, we know that every year we will achieve these goals.

 For anyone who is interested, here is a seven minute video of Bryce narrating a slide show of how and why the Super Max & Bryce project was born.
 Below that you’ll see some pictures of him hard at work.
 Go Bryce!